AWS Certified Developer Associate Practice Test (DVA-C02)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is Systems Manager Parameter Store?
+What is AWS Systems Manager Parameter Store?

 Answer Description